Interstellar Dust Transport Through the Heliosphere Including the Sector Region: Methods

 \subsection{Dust Model}

 The critical features of the dust model for our calculations are those that determine the charge-to-mass ratio for the grains.
 These include various parameters that determine the charge on the grains and the mass density of the grain material.
 In this paper we focus on silicate grains.
 It has long been a standard assumption that grains are either silicates or carbonaceous.
 This assumption has recently been questioned \citep{Hensley+Draine_2023}, however both absorption line data \citep{Slavin+Frisch_2006ApJ} and dust detections by the Cassini spacecraft \citep{Altobelli_etal_2016} tend to favor little to no carbonaceous dust in the very local ISM.
 For the grains in our model we assume a density of the solid grains of 3.3 g cm$^{-3}$.
 This is a fairly typical value to assume \citep[for example][]{Jones_etal_1994}, though lower values, e.g.\ 2.65 g cm$^{-3}$, have been found depending on the assumed composition.
-Some interstellar grains captured by the Stardust mission \citep{Westphal_etal_2014} had low bulk densities, \citet{Alexashov_etal_2016} found densities similar to that we assume.
+Some interstellar grains captured by the Stardust mission \citep{Westphal_etal_2014} had low bulk densities, \citet{Alexashov_etal_2016} assumed a density of 2.5 g cm$^{-3}$.

 To calculate the charge on the grains we need to provide the UV radiation field.
 For that we reuse the one from \citet{Slavin_etal_2012} which is made up of the constant FUV interstellar radiation field from \citet{Gondhalekar_etal_1980} and the solar radiation field, which goes as $1/r^2$.
 The EUV/FUV part of the solar radiation field is taken from the observed and modeled data provided by the Solar EUV Experiment (SEE) on the NASA TIMED (Thermosphere Ionosphere Mesosphere Energetics and Dynamics, \url{http://lasp.colorado.edu/see/}) mission, which provides daily EUV/FUV spectra based on solar observations and models.
 For the visible/near UV we use data from the SORCE (Solar Radiation \& Climate Experiment, \url{http://lasp.colorado.edu/sorce/}) mission.